Manas-AI-Taskphase/rohan_shenoy/README.md

+# Manas AI taskphase codes
-# Machine learning, opencv and ROS projects i worked on as part of the PROJECT MANAS taskphase
+ Machine learning, opencv and ROS projects i worked on as part of the PROJECT MANAS taskphase